philips-labs/terraform-aws-github-runner/README.md

 - _[Default](examples/default/README.md)_: The default example of the module
 - _[ARM64](examples/arm64/README.md)_: Example usage with ARM64 architecture
+- _[Ephemeral](examples/ephemeral/README.md)_: Example usages of ephemeral runners based on the default example.
+- _[Multi Runner](examples/multi-runner/README.md)_ : Example usage of creating a multi runner which creates multiple runners/ configurations with a single deployment
+- _[Permissions boundary](examples/permissions-boundary/README.md)_: Example usages of permissions boundaries.
+- _[Prebuilt Images](examples/prebuilt/README.md)_: Example usages of deploying runners with a custom prebuilt image.
 - _[Ubuntu](examples/ubuntu/README.md)_: Example usage of creating a runner using Ubuntu AMIs.
 - _[Windows](examples/windows/README.md)_: Example usage of creating a runner using Windows as the OS.
-- _[Ephemeral](examples/ephemeral/README.md)_: Example usages of ephemeral runners based on the default example.
-- _[Prebuilt Images](examples/prebuilt/README.md)_: Example usages of deploying runners with a custom prebuilt image.
-- _[Permissions boundary](examples/permissions-boundary/README.md)_: Example usages of permissions boundaries.

 ## Sub modules